 Indemnity provisions in various agreements potentially expose us to substantial liability and risk of loss.

-Our agreements with Issuing Bank partners and customers include indemnification provisions under which we agree to indemnify them for losses or expenses suffered or incurred in certain circumstances, including, for example, in relation to claims arising out of the breach of such agreements, services to be provided by us, or from intellectual property infringement claims made by third parties.
+Our agreements with Issuing Banks, Card Networks, customers, vendors, lessors, and other third parties include indemnification provisions under which we agree to indemnify them for losses or expenses suffered or incurred in certain circumstances, including, for example, in relation to claims arising out of the breach of such agreements, services to be provided by us, or from intellectual property infringement claims made by third parties.
 Some of these agreements provide for uncapped liability for indemnification claims and some indemnity provisions survive termination or expiration of the applicable agreement.
-In some cases, we have in the past and could continue to be exposed to liability or indemnification claims from our customers or partners in connection with the services we provide.
-Large payments to partners or customers could harm our business, results of operations, and financial condition.
-Any dispute with a partner or customer with respect to these obligations could have adverse effects on our relationship with that partner or customer and other existing or prospective partners and customers, and harm our business and results of operations.
+In some cases, we have in the past and could continue to be exposed to liability or indemnification claims from our customers, Card Networks, or Issuing Banks in connection with the services we provide.
+Large payments to customers, Card Networks, or Issuing Banks could harm our business, results of operations, and financial condition.
+Any dispute with a customer, Card Network, or Issuing Bank with respect to these obligations could have adverse effects on our relationship with that counterparty and other existing or prospective customers, Card Networks, or Issuing Banks, and harm our business and results of operations.
 Further, although we carry insurance, our liability insurance may not cover all potential claims made against us or be sufficient to cover us for all liability that may be imposed, and any such coverage may not continue to be available to us on acceptable terms or at all.

 Taxation & Government Incentives - Risk 1